getbrevo/brevo-node/docs/EcommerceApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.EcommerceApi();
+var apiInstance = new Brevo.EcommerceApi();

-var createUpdateCategory = new BrevoNode.CreateUpdateCategory(); // CreateUpdateCategory | Values to create/update a category
+var createUpdateCategory = new Brevo.CreateUpdateCategory(); // CreateUpdateCategory | Values to create/update a category

 apiInstance.createUpdateCategory(createUpdateCategory).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);